In a rush? Skip to:

 Using a JS framework can surely bring you somewhere fast.
 But it won't bring you far if you don't understand the core concepts behind it.
 Just like learning to play Wonderwall on the guitar won’t teach you how to compose music, but it’ll give you a reason to practice.

-And I strongly believe that this "learn the basics/roots first" principle applies to pretty much everything in life.
+I firmly believe that this "learn the basics/roots first" principle applies to pretty much everything in life.
 From learning a new programming language to starting a new sport.
 It requires a lot of practice, but once you master it, the only thing left to do is to get creative with it.
 And that's where the real fun begins.